“If anyone orders Merlot, I’m leaving. I am not drinking any f***ing Merlot!”Sideways

 These wines typically have a higher tannin count and a drier, earthier, flavour profile.

-Wine producers from warmer climates (California, Argentina, Australia) produce wine with less tannins.
+Wine producers from warmer climates (California, Argentina, Australia) produce wine with fewer tannins.
 This type of merlot has more of a fruity palette.
 As a result, many wine producers choose to age their produce for longer (up to 24 months) to give it more structure.

 Our outstanding example

 To give you a taste of how a good bottle of Merlot holds up, have a read of Mirela’s review of Aurelia Visinescu Anima Merlot:

 ‘Medium ruby with garnet rims, on the nose pronounced aromas of black cherry, blackcurrant, plum jam, smoke, vanilla, wood, cocoa and smoked ham with a hint of resin.
 Complex, well-defined with intense with primary, secondary and tertiary aromas present.
 On the palate dry, medium acidity, full body, medium ripe tannin, elegant, velvety.
 14.6% ABV.
 Extra flavours on the palate: tobacco, blackberry, with a very long cocoa finish.